 4. Outer Banks, North Carolina

-With over 100 miles of shoreline with public beach access, North Carolina’s Outer Banks is one of the most popular cheap family beach vacations in the U.S. Families who like lots of room to spread out and play will want to go Nags Head.
+With over 100 miles of shoreline with public beach access, plus mansion-like vacation rentals galore, North Carolina’s Outer Banks is one of the best beaches in North Carolina and the U.S. Families who like lots of room to spread out and play will want to go Nags Head.
 Kitty Hawk and Kill Devil Hills are best for waves and surfing, and near Hatteras is shopping and dining.
 More secluded beaches at Cape Hatteras National Seashore might take an off-roading adventure to get there.
-If you are looking for calmer and shallower waters, visit the beaches on the western side of the islands.
+If you’re looking for calmer and shallower waters, visit the beaches on the western side of the islands.
 While visiting, hike in three maritime forests, go on a nightly ghost crab hunt, fly kites at Jockey’s Ridge or walk up the largest dune on the East Coast.
-Other activities include kayaking, a living history farm, North Carolina Aquarium, and the Children at Play Museum.
+Other activities include kayaking, a living history farm, North Carolina Aquarium, H2OBX Waterpark, and the Children at Play Museum.